5uper5hoot/db/README.rst

 If no exceptions are raised inside context manager, connection is automatically committed upon exiting the context manager.
-However, if the connection is to be held open for extended periods, the user can also commit their own transactions using the DataBase.commit property.
+However, if the connection is to be held open for extended periods, the user can also commit their own transactions using DataBase.commit().

 Connection parameters are fetched from a configuration file and used to establish the connection.
 Example .cnf file::